ahsu1230/CodingStandards/general/style/naming.md

   - Always use the same common name for the common purpose!
   - Never use common name for anything else other than that common purpose!
   - Make sure both name and purpose and narrow enough so when it is mentioned, it conveys the same behavior!

+> The hardest thing about choosing good names is that it requires good descriptive skills and a shared cultural background.
+This is a teaching issue rather than a technical, business, or management issue.
+As a result many people in this field don't learn to do it very well.
+>
+> Philosophy of Software Design